 As the company responsible for distributing power to over 8.3 million properties across London, the East and South East of England, we’re committed to keeping electricity flowing to your home or business, especially during these uncertain times.

 Power supplies remain 99.9% reliable.
 Our engineers are out in the community every day providing a critical service, maintaining the electricity network and fixing any power cuts on the rare occasions they happen.
-We have hundreds of customer service advisors equipped and working from home to take calls to help serve all customers.
-Essential work will continue, and in order to meet public health guidelines we have currently paused all non-essential work.
-This includes work to:
+We have hundreds of customer service advisors equipped and working from home and offices to take calls to help serve all customers.

 Anyone who might feel vulnerable in a power cut can sign up to our Priority Services Register to receive extra support.